Azure/azure-powershell/src/MariaDb/help/Az.MariaDb.md

 Creates a new firewall rule or updates an existing firewall rule.

 ### [New-AzMariaDbServer](New-AzMariaDbServer.md)
+Creates a new MariaDb.

 ### [New-AzMariaDbServerReplica](New-AzMariaDbServerReplica.md)
+Creates a replica of a MariaDb server.

 ### [New-AzMariaDbVirtualNetworkRule](New-AzMariaDbVirtualNetworkRule.md)
 Creates or updates an existing virtual network rule.